 Climate and Geography

 The state of Tripura is one of the smallest states of India after Sikkim and Goa.
 You can use the national highway in order to reach this place.
 The highway passes through the Mamit and Karimganj district of Mizoram and Assam respectively.
-The physiography of the state is characterized by plains, valleys and hill ranges.
-Tripura has 5 anticlinal hill ranges than run from north to south.
-They also run through Shakhan, Longtharai, Jmpoui Hills and Athamura in the eastern side and Boromura in the western side.
-The intervening and prevailing synclines is Agartala-Udaipur, Kamalpur-Ambasa, Khowai-Teliamura, Dharmanagar-Kanchanpur and Kailasahar-Many valleys.
+The physiography of the state is characterised by plains, valleys and hill ranges.
+Tripura has 5 anticlinal hill ranges that run from north to south.
+They also run through Shakhan, Longtharai, Japui Hills and Athamura in the eastern side and Boromura in the western side.
+The intervening and prevailing synclines are Agartala-Udaipur, Kamalpur-Ambasa, Khowai-Teliamura, Dharmanagar-Kanchanpur and Kailasahar-Many valleys.
 The highest point of the state is Betling Shib that is located in Jampui range.
 The altitude of Betling Shib is 3,081 feet or 939 meters.

 Government and Politics

 Tripura sends one and two representatives to Rajya Sabha and Lok Sabha respectively.
 The local body elects panchayats for different villages in this state.
 The two political parties of this state are INC (Indian National Congress) and the Left Front.
-This state was ruled by INC until the year 1977.
-On the other hand, the Left Front ruled the state from 1978 till 1988.
-They started to rule the state from again 1993 onwards.
-The previous election was won by the Left Front that was held in the month of February 2013.
 More...

-The schools in this state are controlled by private organizations and the state government that includes religious institutions.
-The medium of instruction in most of the schools is done mainly in Bengali or English.
+The schools in this state are controlled by private organisations and the state government that includes religious institutions.
+The medium of instruction in most of the schools is Bengali or English.
 On the other hand, various regional languages are also used like Kokborok.
 The schools in this state are mainly affiliated to CBSE, NIOS, TBSE and CISCE.
-If a student completes the secondary education, then he/she normally enrolls in higher secondary school or junior college for 2 years.
+If a student completes the secondary education, he/she then normally enrolls in higher secondary school or junior college for two years.
 The schools and colleges are affiliated to central boards or the Secondary Education Board of Tripura.
-A lot of students mainly select the 3 streams that include science, commerce and liberal arts.
+A lot of students mainly select any of the 3 streams that include science, commerce and liberal arts.